-WMS has been working with GTM to set up "Coach's Assistants" online stores.
+WMS has a contract with Nill Brothers to set up "Coach's Assistants" online stores.
+Other options may be available.
+Please see the principal or AD before finalizing any plans.
 This is the preferred way to offer additional gear because

-- Parents are placing orders and paying online, - No money is being collected at school, and

-• Production starts at the ordering deadline.
+- Parents are placing orders and paying online, - No money is being collected at school, and - Production starts at the ordering deadline.